particle-iot/uber-library-example/README.md

 ### Light up an LED when you tap the mode button.

-The object oriented approach
+The object oriented approach: See firmware/examples/set-d7-pin-high-when-mode-button-pressed.cpp

-    TODO: Illustrate code!! toggling an LED when mode button is tapped

-The functional approach
+The functional approach: TODO

 ## A Spark firmware library consists of: